 Memory allocation refers to the study of how neurons are entrusted with encoding particular memories (Silva et al., 2009).
 As discussed in Chapter One, excitability (Yiu et al., 2014) appears to be a reliable biomarker for which neurons encode a particular memory.
 Though the experiments studying memory allocation usually operate on coarse timescales (over a behavioral session), many similarities can be drawn to findings from fine-timescale, in vivo recordings in behaving animals.
 Here, I will attempt to link these “engram”-style conclusions to observations from in vivo recording experiments.

 Just as cell excitability impacts memory allocation (Silva et al., 2009), excitability in the dendritic arbor of hippocampal pyramidal cells is also a major determinant of whether they exhibit receptive fields.
 As it turns out, the sparsity of activity in CA1 translates into a large number of cells actually being silent in an environment while only a small percentage display spatial selectivity.
 The pyramidal cells with spatial fields are markedly different from their silent counterparts in a number of ways.
 Collectively, CA1 place cells show increased excitability properties in that they have lower spiking thresholds, higher subthreshold membrane potentials, and higher bursting propensities than silent cells (Epsztein et al., 2011).
 Spontaneous increases of the subthreshold membrane potential produce novel place fields at those locations (Bittner et al., 2015), and these events seem to be accompanied by local dendritic spikes as well, which further serve to stabilize these fields (Sheffield and Dombeck, 2015; Sheffield et al., 2017).
 Artificially boosting these dendritic potentials (or simply stimulating the soma) can induce the formation of novel place fields even after stimulation has ceased (Bittner et al., 2015; Diamantaki et al., 2018).
 The possible sources for this excitability are myriad and not mutually exclusive.
 Coincident input from CA3 and ECIII depolarizes membrane potentials in CA1 (Bittner et al., 2015).
-Another factor could be the release of dendritic inhibition derived from local somatostatin-expressing interneurons (Sheffield et al., 2017).
+Another factor could be the release from dendritic inhibition derived from local somatostatin-expressing interneurons (Sheffield et al., 2017).
 Yet another possible contributing component could be expression of CREB on a cell-by-cell basis (Lopez de Armentia et al., 2007; Park et al., 2016).
 Regardless of which mechanism generates these dendritic potentials, much evidence implicates excitability in the formation of fields, engrams, and memory traces.

 Sequences materialize quickly, but evolve over time.
 Place cell sequences can be formed on the first exposure to a track (Feng et al., 2015; Hill, 1978), as do temporal sequences during imposed delays (Taxidis et al., 2018; Mau et al., unpublished data).
 These sequences are not immutable; frequently, new neurons are adjoined at later timepoints by means of the appearance of a firing field (Mau et al., 2018).
 The formation of a novel receptive field could be interpreted through multiple perspectives.
 For one, it could mean that the cell expressing this new field is undergoing a memory allocation process that will link it to neurons with related content (Lisman et al., 2018).
 In the context of neural sequences, it could also mean that the cell is being assimilated into an existing place cell sequence.
 Both views are complementary and have explanatory power over a variety of mechanisms and behaviors.
 Here, I propose that assimilation of neurons into a pre-existing neural sequence could be governed by the same mechanisms as those that control memory allocation.
 This idea has many common elements with contemporary theories of memory allocation and memory linking (Cai et al., 2016; Lewis and Durrant, 2011; Lisman et al., 2018), but incrementally adds to it by extending its application to neural sequence construction in the brain.